 In the Northern production regions (Olmos and Chavimochic), there is limited use of pesticides (interview data).
 This is possible due to 1) the limited number of 'host plants' for pests in the desert, 2) the climatic conditions (i.e. minimum rainfall), 3) the avocado's natural protection through its thick skin and 4) the large desert area between the Olmos and Chavimochic, preventing the transfer of pests (interview data).
-However, due to the strict requirements for fresh export products (set by GlobalGap and SENASA) the use of pesticides is common for the agro-export sector (interview data).
-In areas where rainfall is more abundant, (e.g. the Ica valley) the use of pesticides naturally increases (but still
+In areas where rainfall is more abundant (e.g. the Ica valley), the use of pesticides naturally increases (but still remains relatively low).